w3c/i18n-discuss/notes/wcag.md

 > Line spacing (leading) is at least space-and-a-half within paragraphs

 Some writing systems expect larger inter-line gaps than others. `@kidayasuo` mentioned that case for Japanese in https://github.com/w3c/wcag/issues/2680#issuecomment-1252083642 and `@yyyug` mentioned the case for Chinese in https://github.com/w3c/wcag/issues/2680#issuecomment-1666380598 .
-Moreover, if it is vertical Chinese that includes Bopomofo, the line spacing may need to be increased further.
+Moreover, for Traditional Chinese, if the Bopomofo annotation mark is taller than the base character, the line spacing may need to be increased further.

-In addition to Chinese and Japanese, the complexity of characters in some Brahmic scripts may affect line height settings too.
+Moreover, the complexity of characters in some Brahmic scripts may affect line height settings too.
 See [Tamil](https://www.w3.org/International/ilreq/tamil/#baselines) and [Thai](https://www.w3.org/International/sealreq/thai/#baselines) for examples.

 > paragraph spacing is at least 1.5 times larger than the line spacing.

 Some writing systems prefer to indent the first line of a paragraph, rather than leave vertical gaps between paragraphs, like [Chinese](https://www.w3.org/TR/clreq/#first_line_indents) and [Japanese](https://www.w3.org/TR/jlreq/#line_head_indent_at_the_beginning_of_paragraphs).

+We should change the guideline to something like this:

-We should mention that for writing systems don't use paragraph spacing, similar mechanisms like first-line indent should be used to make sure the distinction between paragraphs is clear.
+> paragraph spacing is at least 1.5 times larger than the line spacing.
+For languages don't use paragraph spacing, similar mechanisms like first-line indent should be used to make sure the user recognizes the beginning of a new paragraph.

 -----